-The music speaks a language of its very own and shows how beauty and raw power can interact in the best possible way.
+ROXY JULES is revolving around distorted guitars, electronic beats and hazy and intriguing vocals and lyrics.
+She has been described as a love child of PJ Harvey and The Kills but her music also speaks a language of its very own and shows how beauty and raw power can interact in the best possible way.

-A few things that has been written about the EP:
+Some of the things that was written about the EP:

 American Pancake about “Jocelyn”: